imdea-software/imdea-PLC/monads/README.md

 1. Computational Lambda Calculus.
 2. How to combine monads.
 3. Newer approaches to combining effects: free(r) monads, algebraic effects, extensible effects.
-4. Indexed Monads and Verification: HTT, R* and other Klieski Arrows of Outrageous fortune.
+4. Indexed Monads and Verification: HTT, F* and other _Klieski arrows of outrageous fortune_.

 ## Plan

 1. Monads for Functional Programmig.
-2. Monads for Logic Programming.
+2. Monads for Logic Programming?.
-3. A poor man's concurrency monad.
+3. A poor man's concurrency monad?.
 4. Monad's for security? / Monadic Parsers?.

+_NB_ This programme is not fixed, it's a suggestion.

 ## 1: Monads for Functional Programming